Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Free Quantitative Algebras

-\begin{remark} We note that the map $\freemap$ is generally not an isometry (i.e., distance preserving) nor an injection.
-For example consider the case when $\GMet$ is the category of metric spaces and $(A,d_A)$ is of the form:
+\begin{rem} We note that the map $\freemap$ is generally not an isometry (i.e., distance preserving) nor an injection, although it is in many interesting cases.
+For example, consider the case when the generating fuzzy relation space $(A,d_A)$ is defined as follows:

-i.e., it is the metric space consisting of two points at distance $\frac{1}{2}$ and consider the set $\Phi$ of quantitative equations: